-Thank You for Voting Us “Best Hotel” Seven Years in a Row!
+Thank You for Voting Us “Best Hotel” Eight Years in a Row!

 History of the Hotel

 The Desmond Hotel & Conference Center has been an independent, family-owned and operated business since 1974.
 It remains one of a few privately owned hotels in the Capital Region.
 Priding itself on outstanding hospitality, award-winning food and superb accommodations – the Desmond family considers its customer service among the utmost importance.
 Consistently voted the best among Albany’s hotels, we are proud to be celebrating over 40 years of service.

 Early 1970’s – Philadelphia native John K. Desmond, Jr. visited Albany for business and realized there was a need for a premier hotel in the area.
 While driving on Wolf Rd, which at that time was still mostly farms, Mr. Desmond could not locate a hotel for the evening, and noticed there was prime land available near the Albany Airport.

 1974 – Originally named The Americana Inn, the new hotel opened its doors in January and was a joint enterprise between John K. Desmond, Jr. and American Airlines.
 The hotel featured 183 guest rooms and a unique indoor courtyard called The Village Green along with two restaurants, The Green Tree Coffee Shop and The Patroon Room, and a bar, The Tavern on the Green.
 One year later, in 1975, American Airlines departed the hotel business to focus on their growing air service.